 I felt lonely, but I had enough to keep me busy and I was mostly excited about the adventure that lay ahead of me.
 I took my altitude medication and went to go find some dinner, but I started to feel very dizzy and nauseous.

-I used the precious hotel Wi-Fi to figure out what the side effects of my medication were.
+I used the precious hotel public Wi-Fi to figure out what the side effects of my medication were.
 It was a wonderful list filled with ailments such as dizziness, lightheadedness, loss of appetite, vomiting, and drowsiness.

 These also happen to be the main symptoms of altitude sickness, so I found myself in a lose-lose situation and started to grow anxious.